 So what are the cons?
 Firstly, the extra soft jersey material is prone to bobbling.
 I have two of these in the library and one has gone a little bobbly and slightly worn looking already after only 6 weeks worth of hires.
 Doesn’t affect use but might bother some people!
 The other thing worth considering is that because this carrier works best for newborns to the first 6 or so months, it doesn’t actually add a lot more longevity or functionality that a Caboo or a Stretchy wrap but is a bit more expensive than either of these options.
 At time of writing the Embrace costs £79.90 verses £40-45 for a good quality stretchy wrap or £55 for a Caboo Lite.

 How does it compare to other carriers?
 The two carriers on the market that this is most similar to are the Izmi Baby Carrier and the Mamaruga Zen.
 The Izmi like the Embrace is really designed to support right from newborn, even the smallest babies.
 Like the Embrace it offers front inwards, front facing out, hip and it does offer back as well.
 In fact generally the Izmi will last a little longer than the Ergo Embrace as it offers a bit more flexibility.
 And with its infant seat pad it can be used earlier with smaller newborns even many babies born prematurely too.
 But it is made of a slightly sturdier cotton so some parents will prefer the softness of the Embrace and the slightly more padded waist band.
+You can see the Izmi and the Embrace compared in more depth here.
 The Zen Sling is made from a very similar ultra soft jersey as the Embrace, and has a very similar slightly padded waistband too, so is definitely one to consider if you are looking for a carrier like this.
 The Zen sling has the benefit that it works really well from a couple of weeks old all the way to 2 years of age!
 Offers front inwards, hip and back carries and has a brilliant system for adjusting the height and width of this carrier giving an absolutely perfect fit for the child as they grow.
 Unlike the Embrace however, the Zen doesn’t offer the forward facing position and while it does offer a more flexible fit this comes with more straps to adjust and some parents prefer to have less to adjust.